opensearch-project/documentation-website/_data-prepper/pipelines/configuration/processors/mutate-strings.md

 ```
 {% include copy.html %}

-Create a log file named `logs_json.log` and replace the `path` in the file source of your `pipeline.yaml` with the path of this file.
+Create a log file named `logs_json.log` and replace the `path` in the file source of your `pipeline.yaml` file with the path of this file.

 ```json
 {"lowercaseField": "TESTmeSSage"}